syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Grid-Helper-Classes.md

 	 {% endhighlight %}

-N>: GridOffice2007Filter can be unwired from the grid to disable Excel like filter.
+N> GridOffice2007Filter can be unwired from the grid to disable Excel like filter.

 #### Specifying Value To Filter